- 1 How to perform all dekes in NHL 23

 - When to Use: Coming around the opposition net

-The lacrosse deke, which is also known as the ‘Michigan deke,’ is perhaps the most exciting and impressive of all of the NHL 21 dekes, but it’s also the trickiest to pull off in games.
+The lacrosse deke, which is also known as the “Michigan deke,” is perhaps the most exciting and impressive of all of the NHL 23 dekes, but it’s also the trickiest to pull off in games.

 You’ll almost certainly want to utilise the Free Skate mode of the Training and Practice section to try out the Michigan deke because the timing required to perform the move is very precise.

-So, to get used to using the lacrosse deke, you’ll want to stand still, pull the right analogue over to the left (for a left-shot skater), and then hold L1/LB and press down R3 at the same time.
-With L1/LB and R3 still held down, swing the right analogue from the left side under and around to the right.
+So, to get used to using the lacrosse deke, you’ll want to stand still, pull the right analogue stick over to the left (for a left-shot skater), and then hold L1 or LB and press down R3 at the same time.
+With L1 or LB and R3 still held down, swing the right analogue from the left side under and around to the right.

 If you go too quickly, you won’t pick up the puck, but if you go too slowly, the puck will just be nudged along the floor.
 Timing the swing is everything when trying to perform the lacrosse deke.

 The best place to use this deke is around the back of the goalpost as a shot.
-So, you’ll need to practice the deke until you have the timing perfected as you’ll likely not be able to see your movement when using the Michigan deke in its optimal area.
+You’ll need to practice the deke until you have the timing perfected as you’ll likely not be able to see your movement when using the Michigan deke in its optimal area.

 - When to Use: Skating towards a diving opponent

-To perform the chip deke, all that you need to do to skate in a direction and then tap L1/LB and push the right analogue forwards.
+To perform the chip deke, all that you need to do to skate in a direction and then tap L1 or LB and push the right analogue stick forwards.
 This will see the skater chip the puck into the air and perform a short jump to follow the chip deke.